‘Colossal’ Lets Anne Hathaway Proudly Send Her ‘Freak Flag Flying’

 Anne Hathaway Says Colossal Feels Like She’s Coming Home

-It isn’t just movie critics taking note of Anne Hathaway’s latest film, shares The Hollywood Reporter.
+It isn’t just movie critics taking note of Anne Hathaway’s latest film, shares the Hollywood Reporter.
 The actress says she has received a number of comments about her involvement in Colossal, pointing out that the creature feature is something unusual for her.
 In response, Hathaway says those comments only prove that her fans don’t know her as well as they think.

 “I sort of feel like [it’s] a coming home,” Hathaway said of Colossal.
 “I think I’m probably a lot weirder on the inside than I’ve let out, so maybe this is the beginning of the freak flag flying.”

 Aside from the monster in Colossal, Anne says she was drawn to the film’s lead, because Gloria is a complex and likable hot mess.
 She says the character is both selfish and caring and it was that kind of a conflicting nature that made the character so alluring to the actress.
-While much of Colossal deals with the monster and its connection to Gloria, Hathaway also found the real world problems of her character to be equally compelling.
+While much of Colossal deals with the monster and its connection to Gloria, Hathaway also found the real-world problems of her character to be equally compelling.

 “I think she’s like a lot of us,” explained Ms. Hathaway.
 “You know, nobody has it together all the time.”

 This is certainly not the first time Anne has deviated from her expected genre films.
-Previously, Ms. Hathaway made a lasting impression as Catwoman in The Dark Knight Rises (2012) and turned in a passionate performance in the 2014 sci-fi epic, Interstellar.
+Previously, Ms. Hathaway made a lasting impression as Catwoman in The Dark Knight Rises (2012) and turned in a passionate performance in the 2014 sci-fi epic Interstellar.

 Colossal hits theaters on April 21.